elastos/Elastos.Hive.DevDocs/tech/manual/source/api.rst

      - Type
      - Required
      - Description
+   * - uid
+     - string
+     - yes
+     - a uid for to identify a filesystem context.
    * - path
      - string
      - yes
      - Path to write to.
    * - file
      - file
      - yes